SHlVA/resume/resume-shiva.md

  * Component for RMI and eventing over HTTP using SOAP and HTTP persistent connection.
  * Client utility to aggregate end-host information.
  * In-memory logging framework with no performance impact.
- * Case-study on replacing CORBA dependant components with SOAP services.
+ * Case-study on replacing CORBA dependent components with SOAP services.

 ### May 2001 to Oct 2002 - Intec Solutions, Chennai, India